Thymus vulg. 'Compactus' - P9

 - Sowing in trays or seed boxes: In the period from March to April

-- Sowing outdoors: April.
+- Sowing in the open field: April.

 Care